anilcaliskan/anilcaliskan/README.md

 ### Hi there 👋

-I'm Anil!
+#I'm Anil!

 I have been working on marketing, SEO and Wordpress since 2015.
+I've been developing HTML, CSS and some JS projects for several years.
 I am currently constantly working to become a MERN stack developer.

 - 🔭 I'm currently working on personal projects
 - 🌱 I’m currently learning MERN